Lynford area changes

 Can I still visit Lynford Arboretum, Water or Stag?

-While this work is going on you may not be able to visit Lynford Arboretum and Lynford water dependent on the tasks being carried out.
+While this work is going on you will still be able to visit Lynford Arboretum and Lynford Water.
+There will be diversions and closures to sections of the trails while we improve and maintain the Lynford Zone.

 The dams will continue to be monitored and maintained by our civil engineering department throughout 2024.
-There will also be work within the next year to manage these structures.
+There will be work starting in September 2024 that will last two months, where areas of Lynford Arboretum will be closed off.
+Please follow all diversions and closures.

 The management of the collection at the Arboretum will be an ongoing project.
 During the management and maintenance members of the public are still allowed to access the Arboretum, however there might be diversions and closures in place.